 Our Loft Season provides audiences with award-winning, cutting edge dramas and comedies through regional and world premieres.
 Our New Works series expands the repertoire of enthusiastic audiences with brand new or seldom performed material.
-And our learning and community engagement programs touch thousands and address the cultural needs of all individuals throughout the Miami Valley.
+And our learning and community engagement programs reach thousands and address the cultural needs of all individuals throughout the Miami Valley.

 After humble beginnings, when productions were mounted in whatever space was available to accommodate our budding troupe of artists and actors with their small audiences, we now enjoy a national reputation for excellence in theatre.
 From our home in the Metropolitan Arts Center in downtown Dayton, The Human Race Theatre Company provides ever-increasing audiences with a myriad of entertaining and enlightening performances.
-Most works are now presented in the intimate setting of our own Loft Theatre, while occasionally we are able to utilize the larger and more elaborate venues like the historic Victoria Theatre and the Schuster Center.
+Most works are presented in the intimate setting of our own Loft Theatre, while occasionally we are able to utilize larger and more elaborate venues like the historic Victoria Theatre and the Schuster Center.

 We have earned our place as a vital part of Dayton’s cultural community by offering an alternative to mainstream theatre with thought provoking productions that challenge and enlighten audiences.
-As Dayton’s professional, not-for-profit regional theatre, it is a mission we take very seriously as we address the educational and cultural needs of those we serve.
+As Dayton’s professional, not-for-profit regional theatre, it is a mission we take very seriously as we address the social and cultural needs of those we serve.

 The Human Race Theatre Company is a proud member of:

 The Human Race works with the following professional organizations:

 26 Pebbles is named “Best New Play of the Decade” by BroadwayWorld.com